 - One person sent money to a breeder of Huskies but never got the puppies.

 - A very similar thing happened with an English Bulldog breeder, but the buyers could identify the fraud just before sending the money.

 - A woman found an online ad to adopt a puppy from a family for free, and she'd only have to pay for shipping, which she did.
-Still, the costs kept increasing (extra payment for faster shipping, dog's health insurance, etc.), and she kept paying until Delta Airline informed her she'd been scammed.
+Still, the costs kept increasing (extra payment for faster shipping, dog's health insurance, etc.), and she kept paying until Delta Airlines informed her she'd been scammed.
 Delta sued the scammers later.

-US Department of Agriculture (USDA) regulates this area through their Retail Pet Store Rule, but it is yet to be enacted.
+The US Department of Agriculture (USDA) regulates this area through its Retail Pet Store Rule, but it is yet to be enacted.